Children and rights in Ireland

 A parent is required to maintain a dependent child.
 A dependent child is a child who:

-If a court decides that the parent of a dependent child has failed to provide such maintenance for the child as is proper in the circumstances, it may order that parent to make periodical maintenance payments to support the child.
+If a court decides that the parent of a dependent child has failed to provide maintenance for the child as is proper in the circumstances, it may order that parent to make periodical maintenance payments to support the child.
 The court may also order a parent to pay a lump sum.

 You can leave home at age 16, provided you have your parents’ consent.
 No consent is required at age 18.